Strategic Living

 The question isn’t “Is this risky?” but “Is this a risk I can live with?”
 Knowing what kinds of uncertainty you can and can’t handle lets you filter decisions honestly.
 You’re not asking “What should I do?”
 You’re asking “Given what I know about myself, what makes sense for me?”

 With that being said, you will still occasionally be wrong.
-The self cannot be defined in any permanent way, and destiny has a funny way of proving your strongest assumptions inaccurate.
+The self cannot be defined in any permanent way, and destiny has a funny way of proving your strongest assumptions incorrect.

 Commit to Learning